ZiffDavis/laravel-eloquent-imagery/README.md

 * **crop** - Crop an image.
 Takes either a single integer value to crop off equally on all sides of the image, or a 4-place comma-separated list of x,y,width,height, describing coordinates from the top left of the image.
 * **v** - Version of the image.
 This modifier is effectively a no-op but is expected to take a unix timestamp that is the modification date of the iamge, for cache busting.

+Example URL with some common modifiers:
+`/imagery/articles/378-hero-lg.fit_limit.size_800x250.v_1561474098.jpg`

 ## Detailed Configuration